Lady Davina Windsor

 Lady Davina Elizabeth Alice Benedikte Windsor (born 19 November 1977) is a member of the British royal family, and is the elder daughter of the Duke and Duchess of Gloucester.
-She is 36th in the line of succession to the British throne as of January 2025.
+She is 37th in the line of succession to the British throne as of January 2025.
 She was known as Lady Davina Lewis between 2004 and 2018, during her marriage to Gary Lewis.

 Early life and education

-Lady Davina was born at St Mary's Hospital, London.
+Davina Elizabeth Alice Benedikte Windsor was born on 19 November 1977 at St Mary's Hospital, London, the second child of Prince Richard, Duke of Gloucester and Birgitte, Duchess of Gloucester.
 She was baptised on 19 February 1978 at Barnwell Parish Church, close to the family home, Barnwell Manor in Northamptonshire.
 Her godparents are Captain Mark Phillips, the Duke of Buccleuch, Elisabeth, Lady Camoys, Susan Wigley, Roger Wellesley Smith and Caroline, Baroness Rosenørn-Lehn.
 Lady Davina grew up in Kensington Palace.
 She was educated at Kensington Preparatory School in Notting Hill, followed by St George's School, Ascot.
 She is a graduate of the University of the West of England, with a degree in media studies.